 Volunteers support every class, daylong and event offered by Spirit Rock.
 In exchange for 2-4 hours of service in support of the program, Volunteers have the opportunity to attend the event or class free of charge or pay a reduced fee (for Benefits and Special Events).
 You can explore programs on our website or print newsletter and contact our Volunteer Coordinator to volunteer for any non-residential program.

-For most programs, day-of event volunteers arrive an hour early to help setting up chairs in the program room, greeting folks as they arrive, checking off people who have already registered or collecting payment from folks who register at the door.
-Volunteers help with CE registration and directing parking for larger programs.
-Volunteers offer the event coordintor 10-20 minutes of help during the lunch break.
+For most programs, day-of event volunteers arrive an hour early to help set up chairs in the program room, greet folks as they arrive, check off people who have already registered or collect payment from folks who register at the door.
+Volunteers help with CE registration and direct parking for larger programs.
+Volunteers offer the event coordintor 15-20 minutes of help during the lunch break.
 At the end of the program, volunteers help put away chairs, vaccuum the hall, empty the garbage and recycling, collect and label lost and found items, and tidy up the hall.
 To read more about event volunteering click here.

 We are most in need of volunteers for the programs listed below.
 This is not a comprehensive list.